 - The doctor may request an MRI of your eyes due to the swelling that can occur.
 This gives us an in-depth image of the eye and allows us to monitor the size and extent of any swelling of the muscles, tendons, soft and fatty tissue. - You may need surgery on your eyes if the ophthalmologist identifies that pressure is being put on the optic nerves in order to reduce or stop this.
 This operation can be done at Queen's Medical Centre in Nottingham or The Royal Hallamshire Hospital in Sheffield. - You may require surgery to correct any misalignment of your eyes.
 This would be to try and reduce any double vision that you may have.
 For this correction you would need a referral to Nottingham or Sheffield. - You may also require surgery to correct any eyelid abnormalities that can result from TED.
-Again, this surgery is performed at either Nottingham or Sheffield.

-- You may need intravenous (IV) steroids in cases with extreme inflammation.
-This is done at this Trust and is where a piece of medical equipment that will pass the steroids through a tube into your blood.
+Again, this surgery is performed at either Nottingham or Sheffield. - You may need intravenous (IV) steroids in cases with extreme inflammation.

-- If your endocrinologist advises

-radioactive iodine treatment to manage

-your thyroid hormone level.
-It is

-important to be aware that this can

-cause an episode of TED.
-Therefore,

-you will need an appointment to be

-made with the eye department for this

-to be monitored.
+- This is done at this Trust by administering steroids directly through a drip over a 20 minute period during which you will be monitored. - If your endocrinologist advises radioactive iodine treatment to manage your thyroid hormone level.
+It is important to be aware that this can cause an episode of TED.
+Therefore, you will need an appointment to be made with the eye department for this to be monitored.